approaches in psychology☑️

 evaluation: strengths

--not reductionist: rejects attempts to break up behaviour and experience into smaller components. they advocate holism (idea that subjective experience can only be understood by considering the whole person (may have more validity than its alternatives by considering meaningful human behaviour within its real world contexts).
+-rejects attempts to break up behaviour and experience into smaller components. they advocate holism (idea that subjective experience can only be understood by considering the whole person (may have more validity than its alternatives by considering meaningful human behaviour within its real world contexts)

-counterpoint: reductionist can be more scientific because the ideal of science is experiment which reduce behaviour to independent and dependent variables. one issue with humanistic psychology is that there are relatively few concepts that can be broken down into single variables and measured (generally short on empirical evidence to support its claims)
+counterpoint: reductionism is more scientific as ideals of science is experiment, which reduce behaviour to independent and dependent variables. relatively few concepts in humanistic psychology that can be broken down into single variables and measured (generally short on empirical evidence to support its claims)

--optimistic: praised for bringing the person back into psychology ands promoting positive image of the human condition. humanistic psychology sees all people as basically good, free to work towards the achievements of their potential and control their lives, offering a refreshing alternative to other approaches (eg psychodynamic saw humans as prisoners of their past and claimed we all lived between ‘common unhappiness and absolute despair’)
+-optimistic: praised for bringing the person back into psychology ands promoting positive image of the human condition. sees all as basically good, free to work towards achievements of their potential and control their lives, offering a refreshing alternative to other approaches (eg psychodynamic saw humans as prisoners of their past and claimed we all lived between ‘common unhappiness and absolute despair’)

 the humanistic approach